 STROBE statement: The guidelines of the STROBE Statement have been adopted.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Unsolicited manuscript

-Corresponding author: Fermin Estremera-Arevalo, MD, PhD, Doctor, Staff Physician, Gastroentologist, Department of Gastroenterology, Complejo Hospitalario de Navarra, Calle Irunlarrea, 3, Pamplona 31008, Spain. festremera15@gmail.com
+Corresponding author: Fermin Estremera-Arevalo, MD, PhD, Doctor, Staff Physician, Gastroenterologist, Department of Gastroenterology, Complejo Hospitalario de Navarra, Calle Irunlarrea, 3, Pamplona 31008, Spain. festremera15@gmail.com

 Telephone: +34-848-422222